hugou74130/holbertonschool-low_level_programming/variadic_functions/README.md

 ---

 <p align="center">
-This repository contains all C programming projects completed as part of the **Low Level Programming** curriculum at **Holberton School**.
+This directory contains C programming exercises focused on **variadic functions**, a fundamental concept in systems programming at **Holberton School**.
-It covers the fundamentals of system programming: memory, pointers, structures, compilation, and basic algorithms.
+Learn how to work with functions that accept a variable number of arguments using the stdarg.h library.
 </p>

 ---